 Waxing and threading are two hair removal methods that are commonly lumped together into a single category.
-But, in fact, they're totally different.
+But, in actuality, they're totally different.
 Waxing involves, well, wax, that solidifies on the skin, thus trapping individual hairs before ripping them away.

 Threading, on the other hand, involves pinching the hair between two cotton strings that pull each strand of hair up and out of the follicle.
 (If you've ever seen it IRL, you know that it's kind of mesmerizing to watch.)

 We were curious to know if they differ by more than technique, though.
 Specifically, we wanted to know if one is better than the other when it comes to hair re-growth rate and gentleness on the skin.
 That's why we reached out to two different experts, Tonya Crooks, creator and owner of Los Angeles-based The Brow Gal, and Sebastian Latiolais, creator and owner of NYC-based Brows by Sebastian.
-Keep reading to see which technique they prefer, threading or waxing.

 If the hair is, in fact, fully removed, it could be permanent.
 But that's not necessarily a good thing when it comes to your brows.
 "I look to threading much like laser—only do it if you never want to see the hair again.
 I personally would never put thread to my brow," Crooks says.

-We would be remiss to say that there aren't benefits to threading as well.
+We would be remiss to say, though, that there aren't benefits to threading as well.
 It has little to no contact with the skin, so there's less of a chance of irritation or getting burnt, and if you do get a little pink from threading, it usually goes away within the hour.
 Also, if you use anti-aging products like retinols around your eyes, you're more likely to suffer irritation from waxing.
 Since threading uses a string to remove strays around your brows, you also won't suffer from any chemical or allergic reactions.

 If your skin is particularly sensitive, it might be your best option.

-Laitolais, unlike Crooks, believes in tweezers, only.
+Laitolais, unlike Crooks, believes in tweezers only.
 "Tweezing is more brow artistry," he says.
 "The difference is that waxing and threading, they come from behind.
 But would we ever allow a makeup artist come from behind to do your makeup?
 Tweezing helps with symmetry because it is face to face."
-He also notes that tweezing works in the direction of hair growth, making it a gentle on the skin.
+He also notes that tweezing works in the direction of hair growth, making it more gentle on the skin.
 "Waxing causes breakdown of collagen, which causes saggy lids and crow’s feet," he says.